IVerse-VDV/QubitLab/README.md

 ## Acknowledgments

-This project stands on the shoulders of giants and would not be possible without the contributions of the broader quantum computing and open-source communities.
+This project stands on the shoulders of giants and would not be possible without the contributions of the broader quantum computing and open source communities.

 ### Special Thanks To